diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 strings, and other types with the Ordered trait.

 ###multidimensional arrays
 Like in Java, multidimensional arrays are implemented as arrays of arrays.
-For example, a two-dimensional array of Double values has the type Array[Array[Double]].
+For example, a two -Dimensional array of Double values has the type Array[Array[Double]].
 To construct such an array, use the ofDim method:
 ```scala
 val matrix = Array.ofDim[Int](3,4) // Three rows, four columns